‘Open Flowers’ ~ Watercolour Painting Workshop ~ Grafton NSW, 2017

 Its not an easy thing, this painting business… but what i REALLY admired so much in this group was your perseverance, your focus and determination to stick with it, to push through to new ground and to practice until the concepts began to gel.
 This is the greatest gift you can give yourself when learning, just to persevere, and you were all shining stars on that front!
 Its all about knowledge, building our watercolour painting skills and techniques, and finding some clear direction and strategy so that you can continue to grow this successfully for yourselves.
 Amongst the learning and painting, we also had a whole lot of fun together… So thank you to a wonderful group for such a wonderful painting week!

 I know Ill be seeing many of you back in Grafton next year as I believe the class is almost full already, but please let Fay Boyd know if youd like to join us as places do tend to book out very fast.
-I do have a small number of fabulous opportunities available in other workshops open at the minute including 5 days for each at Tyalgum NSW, Cradle Mountain TAS, and Norfolk Island, so give them all some thought and let us know if one feels right for you.
+I do have a small number of fabulous opportunities available in other workshops open at the minute including 5 days for each at Tyalgum NSW and Cradle Mountain TAS, so give them all some thought and let us know if one feels right for you.

 I look forward to seeing you all again very soon.
 Happy painting to you all ~ Heidi